glasgowm148/ergonaut-handbook/Developers.md

 * More data connectors for the oracle pools
 * Private swaps with other chains on Schnorr signature (Bitcoin Cash, Litecoin (?), Komodo (?))

-Everyone participating will be rewarded for delivering anything making any progress towards the current state.
+Everyone participating will be rewarded for delivering anything that progresses the current state.